av1kav/acura/README.md

 For example, a container can be configured with a dbt image and the `debug` command; when launched, it simply accomplishes its command and stops:

 ![alt text](assets/docker_debug.png)

+## FAQs

+- **Does this project use real data?**

+    Yes - all visualizations are based on real-world data; these are configured in `scripts/source/sources.yml`.